 Beginning in 2014, we broadened our Scope 3 emissions reporting to include travel by third-party logistics, service and installation vehicles.
 This data was excluded in our 2013 and 2012 reporting.
 In 2017, for the first time, we have included emissions from travel by third-party 'network expansion' vehicles at Virgin Media in the UK.
-This data has not been reported for our other operations.
+This was expanded to all our country operations in 2018.
+The data is estimated based on either a central model or estimations provided directly by the country operations.